Ragtime (musical): 2009 Broadway

-2025 Broadway revival
+2025 Broadway

-On 6 May 2025, it was announced that the show would return to Broadway at the Vivian Beaumont Theatre starring Joshua Henry as Coalhouse Walker Jr, Caissie Levy as the Mother, Brandon Uranowitz as Tateh, Colin Donnell as the Father, Shaina Taub as Emma Goldman, Ben Levi Ross as the Mother's Younger Brother, Nichelle Lewis as Sarah, Anna Grace Barlow as Evelyn Nesbit, John Clay III as Booker T. Washington, Rodd Cyrus as Harry Houdini, Allison Blackwell as Sarah's Friend, and Jason Forbach as Henry Ford.
-Performances began on September 26 with an official opening on October 16, and it was scheduled to run through January 2026.
-In November 2025, it was announced that the production's run had been extended through June 14, 2026.
+After an Encores! production at New York City Center in 2024, a revival began previews at the Vivian Beaumont Theater on September 26, 2025, with an official opening on October 16.
+Directed by Lear deBessonet, with choreography by Ellenore Scott, sets by David Korins and costumes by Linda Cho.
+It stars Joshua Henry as Coalhouse, Caissie Levy as Mother, Brandon Uranowitz as Tateh, Colin Donnell as Father, Shaina Taub as Emma, Ben Levi Ross as Younger Brother, Nichelle Lewis as Sarah, Anna Grace Barlow as Evelyn, John Clay III as Booker T. Washington, Rodd Cyrus as Houdini, Allison Blackwell as Sarah's Friend, and Jason Forbach as Henry Ford.
+It ran through August 16, 2026.
+A cast album was released on January 9, 2026.
+The production was nominated for eleven Tony Awards, winning four including Best Revival of a Musical.

-London revivals
+The production is set to begin a North American tour in late 2027, with performances beginning in Buffalo, New York.

+Off West End and off-Broadway

-The Regent's Park Open Air Theatre played a revival of the musical from May 18 to September 8, 2012.
-This production was directed by Artistic Director Timothy Sheader.
-The cast featured Claudia Kariuki (Sarah), Rolan Bell (Coalhouse Walker Jr.), Rosalie Craig (Mother), John Marquez (Tateh), Harry Hepple (Younger Brother), Tamsin Carroll (Emma Goldman) and David Birrell (Father).
+The Regent's Park Open Air Theatre played a revival of the musical from May 18 to September 8, 2012, directed by Timothy Sheader.
+The cast featured Claudia Kariuki (Sarah), Rolan Bell (Coalhouse), Rosalie Craig (Mother), John Marquez (Tateh), Harry Hepple (Younger Brother), Tamsin Carroll (Emma) and David Birrell (Father).

-The Charing Cross Theatre played a revival of the musical from October 8 until December 10, 2016, and directed by Thom Southerland.
-The actor-musician production featured Earl Carpenter (Father), Anita Louise Combe (Mother), Jonathan Stewart (Younger Brother), Ako Mitchell (Coalhouse Walker Jr.), Jennifer Saayeng (Sarah) and Gary Tushaw (Tateh).
+The Charing Cross Theatre played a revival of the musical from October 8 until December 10, 2016, directed by Thom Southerland.
+The actor-musician production featured Earl Carpenter (Father), Anita Louise Combe (Mother), Jonathan Stewart (Younger Brother), Ako Mitchell (Coalhouse), Jennifer Saayeng (Sarah) and Gary Tushaw (Tateh).

 During the COVID-19 pandemic, Ragtime was at one point the only show in the UK to be playing to live audiences in a production presented by The Arts Educational Schools, London.
 The musical played in the Andrew Lloyd Webber Foundation Theatre from March 23 to 26, 2021.
-It was directed by Stephen Whitson and the cast featured Akmed Junior Khemalai (Coalhouse Walker Jr.), Beatrice Penny-Toure (Sarah), Lauren Jones (Mother), Jamie Chatterton (Father) and Benjamin Durham (Tateh).
+It was directed by Stephen Whitson, and the cast featured Akmed Junior Khemalai (Coalhouse), Beatrice Penny-Toure (Sarah), Lauren Jones (Mother), Jamie Chatterton (Father) and Benjamin Durham (Tateh).

+An Off-Broadway production was staged as the annual gala performance of New York City Center's 2024–25 season.
+The show ran from October 30 to November 10, 2024.
+The cast included Joshua Henry as Coalhouse, Caissie Levy as Mother, Brandon Uranowitz (who replaced Dano as Edgar in Toronto) as Tateh, Colin Donnell as Father, Ben Levi Ross as Younger Brother, Shaina Taub as Emma, and Joy Woods, then Joaquina Kalukango, then Nichelle Lewis as Sarah.
+The production was directed by Lear deBessonet.